vvvv666/greenfield-docs/src/guide/storage-provider/run-book/run-testnet-SP-node.md

 ---
 title: Run Testnet SP node
-order: 2
+order: 3
 ---

 This guide helps you to set up a Storage Provider and add it to Greenfield testnet.

-## Prerequisites
+## Recommended Prerequisites

-The hardware must meet below requirements:
+The following lists the recommended hardware requirements:

 * VPS running recent versions of Mac OS X, Linux, or Windows；
 * 16 cores of CPU, 64 GB of memory(RAM);
-* 1 GBbps network connection with upload/download speeds of 10MB/s+；
+* 1 Gbps network connection with upload/download speeds of 10MB/s+；
 * At least 1 TB disk space for backend storage;
 * 50GB+ SQL database;
 * Piece Store: AWS S3, MinIO(Beta)
 * 4 Greenfield Account with enough BNB tokens